Narendra-0017/Task-01-Network-Scanning/README.md

 Conclusion

-The scan identified two active devices and revealed both open and closed ports.
+The scan identified two active hosts and revealed both open and closed ports.
-The Wireshark captures confirm how TCP SYN scanning works at the packet level, showing SYN probes, SYN-ACK responses for open ports, and RST responses for closed ports.
+Wireshark confirms the behavior of a TCP SYN scan through captured SYN, SYN-ACK, and RST packets.